HarryNews/Raesonic/README.md

 ![Screenshot 2](http://fkids.net/files/projects/raesonic/screenshots/2.png)

 # Running Locally
-Raesonic requires [node](http://nodejs.org) and [MySQL 5.6.14+](https://dev.mysql.com/downloads/mysql/) to run.
+Raesonic requires [node](http://nodejs.org) and [browserify](https://www.npmjs.com/package/browserify) to build.

-Database credentials can be edited in [config.js](/config.js).
+Database and port settings can be changed in the [config.js](/config.js).

-You can install required packages using
+Required packages can be installed with

 	$ npm install

-[browserify](https://www.npmjs.com/package/browserify) is required to build the client script

 	$ npm install -g browserify

 To bundle the client-side scripts, use